 When my husband was young, his mother taught preschool.
 One thing he mentioned remembering was a weather bear in their basement classroom.
 A few months after we had a conversation about his childhood weather bear, his mother sent it to me!

 But after 30 years of life, Grandma's Weather Bear was definitely past his prime.
 The seal of the lamination no longer was tight.
 The Velcro tape had come off the back, and the sticky residue had somehow left stains that seeped through to the visible side of the bear.
 It was time for Grandma's Weather Bear to retire.

-We call this weather bear "Berry."
+We call our weather bear "Berry."
 I bought a large set of bear plus clothes clip art to dress our dear Berry, created by Teacher Laura.
 We printed off our favorite clothes (sized just right for Berry).
-I used small Velcro dots (affiliate link) to attach the clothing, and felt to attach the bear to the felt board.
+I planned to use small Velcro dots (affiliate links throughout this post) to attach the clothing and felt to attach the bear to the felt board.
 Magnets could also work for this, if I had a magnet board!

-This product includes the weather bear, clothes for five different kinds of weather, and weather cards (in both English and Spanish!).
-I hope you and your kids have a fun time tracking the weather in your school or home.
+Whether you decide to buy the more complete product or you simply enjoy the subscriber freebie, I hope you and your kids have a fun time tracking the weather in your school or home!